bryce-hoehn/react-portfolio/README.md

 ## License

-MIT License - see LICENSE file for details
+GNU License - see LICENSE file for details